- Leopards at My Door: Peace Corps Tanzania, 1966-7, Introduction

 - Fourth Break

 - Fifth Term

 - Looking Back on the Peace Corps Experience

 When the Peace Corps invited me to teach in Tanzania, I was delighted.
-I had passed through East Africa on my way home from Malawi two years before while I was in college.
+I had passed through East Africa on my way home from Malawi two years previously while I was in college.
 I joined Crossroads Africa for the summer as my first foray to the continent, with the express purpose of checking out a possible Peace Corps posting.
 Small steps.
-I helped build a dormitory, and returned home infatuated with Africa.
+I helped build a brick dormitory, and returned home infatuated with Africa.

 Tanzania was my dream assignment.

 During my two years in Mwanza, the blue air letters were a lifeline to my family, recording for them the activities at Bwiru Girl’s Secondary School and my travels during school breaks.
 Reading them brought back welcome memories.

 My mother wrote to me at least once a week, and I responded to her letters out of habit.
 Some of my letters were dense with detail and excitement.
 Others included mundane items written to fill up the limited space, details that today seem almost historical in nature, day-to-day activities and events that make the story real in their detail.
 My parents shared the letters with my younger brother, Allen, a college student, and my older sister, Carol, a nurse in Portland.

 Memories are fickle, so I have been delighted to reconnect with some of my cohorts from that era to fill in gaps and attempt to clarify details.
 With their permission, I have incorporated some of their recollections.
 Kay Puttock, Anita Foley, Kathy Simpson and Winnie Goliday remembered school events that had escaped me.
 George Brose and I struggled to recall details of Outward Bound training, wading through what was done then and what evolved later.
 They all generously offered photos for my use (noted with initials).
 I have also drawn on my photos taken during other trips to Africa.